 Her sleeping schedule is a bit more problematic.

-At this point, I do my best to arrange my babysitting around Ella’s sleeping schedule so that I’m around to put her in bed.
+At this point, I do my best to arrange my babysitting around Ella’s sleeping schedule so that I’m around to put her to bed.

 Obviously, this doesn’t always work, so it is important to have a bedtime/nap routine that can be replicated by someone else if possible.